sudara/melatonin_audio_sparklines/README.md

 * We know there are 294 samples in total
 * We know the amplitude ranges from -0.999 to 0.999.

-However, what about when we have quieter values?
+### Normalized

-Then we might get something that looks like this:
+Without normalization, quiet volumes might get something that looks like this:

 ```
 Block is 2 channels, 128 samples, min -0.0951679, max 0.11609, 50.7812% filled